-The PREPARE open call was published on 18 March 2021.
-The RESTART & EXPAND open calls were published on July 08th 2020.
-The RESTART open call will close in September 2021.
-The EXPAND open call will close in June 2022.
-At several deadlines during that period, batches of proposals will be evaluated and can be started accordingly.
-This means that until the final deadline you can submit your proposal to the RESTART or EXPAND Open Calls, receive a response and start your project before this deadline.
-The deadlines for batches evaluations are available below.
+The RESTART & EXPAND Open Calls were published on July, 08th 2020.
+The RESTART Open Call will close in 29th September 2021, 17:00 (Brussels time).
+The EXPAND Open Call will close in June 2022.
+At several deadlines during that period, batches of proposals will be evaluated and are started after each evaluation batch.
+This means that until the final deadline you can submit your proposal to the Open Calls, receive a response and start your project before the final deadline.
+The deadlines for evaluation batches are available below.

 Next Open Call submission